 Security experts generally agree AES has no significant weaknesses.
 AES has only been successfully attacked a few times by researchers, and these attacks were mainly side-channel ones.

 AES is the encryption of choice for the US Federal government and NASA.
 For more reassurance, visit Stack Exchange’s Crypto forum.
-For well-explained technical details about how AES works, which is out of the scope of this article, visit eTutorials.
+For well-explained technical details about how AES works, which is out of the scope of this article, visit our “What is AES encryption” guide.

 Certifications and standards

 Although WPA2 is a certification program, it is often referred to as a standard and sometimes as a protocol.
-“Standard” and “protocol” are descriptions used often by journalists and even the developers of these certifications (and at the risk of being pedantic), but the terms can be a little misleading when it comes to understanding how standards and protocols relate to wifi certification, if not downright incorrect.
+“Standard” and “protocol” are descriptions used often by journalists and even the developers of these certifications, but the terms can be a little misleading when it comes to understanding how standards and protocols relate to wi-fi certification — if not downright incorrect.

 We can use the analogy of a vehicle being certified as roadworthy.
 The manufacturer will have guidelines that specify safety standards.
 When you buy the car, it will have been certified as safe to drive by an organization that specifies the standards for vehicle safety.